TanStack/router/docs/framework/react/api/router/rootRouteWithContextFunction.md

 title: rootRouteWithContext function
 ---

+## ⚠️ Deprecated

+The `rootRouteWithContext` class is deprecated and will be removed in the next major version of TanStack Router.
+Please use the `createRootRouteWithContext` function instead.

 The `rootRouteWithContext` function is a helper function that can be used to create a root route instance that requires a context type to be fulfilled when the router is created.

 ### Generics